-- A copy of the voucher briefing slide presentation, which covers all of the information HUD requires, as well as additional information specific to Carroll County Housing's HCV Program. - A description of the method used to calculate the housing assistance payment for a family, including how the PHA determines the payment standard for a family, how the PHA determines total tenant payment for a family, information on the payment standard and utility allowance schedule, and how the PHA determines the maximum allowable rent for an assisted unit.
-Also included is information about where the family may lease a unit.
-For families that qualify to lease a unit outside the PHA jurisdiction under portability procedures, the information must include an explanation of how portability works. - The HUD-required tenancy addendum, which must be included in the lease. - The Request for Tenancy Approval (RTA) form that the landlord must complete and return to the PHA. - A statement of the PHA policy on providing information about families to prospective owners. - The PHA subsidy standards, including when and how exceptions are made and how the voucher size relates to the unit size selected. - The HUD brochure A Good Place to Live, on how to select a unit that complies with Housing Quality Standards (HQS). - The HUD pamphlet on lead-based paint entitled, Protect Your Family from Lead in Your Home and information about where blood level testing is available.
+- A copy of the voucher briefing slide presentation, which covers all of the information HUD requires, as well as additional information specific to Carroll County Housing's HCV Program. - A description of the method used to calculate the housing assistance payment for a family, including how the PHA determines the payment standard for a family, how the PHA determines total tenant payment for a family, information on the payment standard and utility allowance schedule, and how the PHA determines the maximum allowable rent for an assisted unit. - Information about where the family may lease a unit. - Portability procedures - The HUD-required tenancy addendum, which must be included in the lease. - The Request for Tenancy Approval (RTA) form that the landlord must complete and return to the PHA. - A statement of the PHA policy on providing information about families to prospective owners. - The PHA subsidy standards, including when and how exceptions are made and how the voucher size relates to the unit size selected. - The HUD brochure A Good Place to Live, on how to select a unit that complies with Housing Quality Standards (HQS). - The HUD pamphlet on lead-based paint entitled, Protect Your Family from Lead in Your Home and information about where blood level testing is available.